maikl2999/responsive-site/README.md

 - Responsive Web Design
 - Layout using BEM
-- Deployed on heroka using node.js/express
+- Deployed on heroku using node.js/express